ministryofjustice/intranet/docker/README.md

 ### Private plugin repositories

-We are using a few paid for, commercial plugins that obviously cannot be in the public repo mentioned above.
-To solve this we have our own private repo https://composer.wp.dsd.io (you need to be on the MoJ network to access).
+We are using paid for, commercial plugins that cannot be in the public repo.
+To allow us privileged access to the private repository, see https://composer.wp.dsd.io (you need to be on the MoJ network to access).
 And this is hosted but us in the department.
 To add new versions into this repo you need to update the [satis.json file](https://github.com/ministryofjustice/pp-satis-config/blob/master/satis.json).